bluvoll/anima-flow-trainer/README.md

 # Anima trainer

-Diffusers-native trainer for Anima (Cosmos-Predict2 DiT + LLMAdapter), built for 2×4090.
+Diffusers-native trainer for Anima (Cosmos-Predict2 DiT + LLMAdapter), built for my own 2×4090, by using SDNQ the vram usage in FullFinetune can be brought down to ~10GB.
 Full finetune and LoRA/LoKr, sd-scripts bucketing, SDNQ quantization.

 Everything runs from the repo root using its own venv. **Never use `python`/`pip` directly** —